 We have air purification systems in the house, in the Moreau Youth Theatre Wing and the green room/dressing rooms that use needlepoint bipolar ionization (NPBI) technology to deliver clean indoor air.

-Town Theatre spaces will be cleaned and disinfected per SCDHEC Guidelines including sanitizing shared items such as props and microphones.
-A focus will be placed on high touch point areas backstage and in the dressing areas.
+Town Theatre spaces are cleaned and disinfected per SCDHEC Guidelines including sanitizing shared items such as props and microphones.
+A focus is placed on high touch point areas backstage and in the dressing areas.

 If an audience member, cast member, production team member or crew person is sick or exhibiting symptoms, they will be asked to stay home.

-Through the end of our current semester, we will continue mandatory temperature checks for anyone entering the facility.
-Anyone with a fever over 100.4 will not be permitted to enter and should stay home until fever free for 48-hours.
+Through the end of our current semester, we will continue mandatory temperature checks for our students.
+Anyone with a fever over 100.4 will not be permitted to enter and should stay home until fever-free for 48-hours.
 Students will be offered hand sanitizer.

-The theatre will use multiple entrances and exits to separate guests and performers.
+For Broadway: Limited Exposure, the theatre will use multiple entrances and exits to separate guests and performers.
 For Always…Patsy Cline, this decision has yet to be made.

-The theatre will have an overall reduced capacity to allow for more distance between groups as well as use of multiple areas to permit small groupings.
+For certain performances, the theatre will have an overall reduced capacity to allow for more distance between groups as well as the use of multiple areas to permit small groupings.
 If the theatre has an “open capacity,” it will be noted on the ticketing page.

-Seating capacity will be greatly reduced with distancing between units.
-There will be two vacant seats separating each party, one vacant seat in front of you as well as one vacant seat behind you.
+For reduced capacity shows, there will be two vacant seats separating each party, one vacant seat in front of you as well as one vacant seat behind you.
 Our ticketing system automatically will generate this separation.
-The first two rows will not be available.
 If you need the wheelchair seat, please let us know.

 For performances, actors will be assigned separate areas for dressing and waiting when not on stage.
-We will rely on theatre staff and consistent backstage support so that we are limiting the numbers of people entering the rear of the theatre.
+We will limit the number of people entering the rear of the theatre.

-Performers will be asked to do hair and makeup at home so that time in the dressing room spaces is limited.
+Performers may be asked to do hair and makeup at home so that time in the dressing room spaces is limited.
 Call times may be staggered.